ericmuckley/laser_triggering/README.md

-# Laser triggering

-## An application for automated high-throughput laser processing and characterization
+# Laser triggering: an application for high-throughput laser processing and characterization

 This respository contains code for an application which allows in situ spectroscopic characterization of materials during automated laser processing.
-The applicatoin controls triggering of laser pulses, acquisition of Raman spectra, acquisition of traces from an oscilloscope, and motorized control of optical polarizer/analyzer systems.
+The application controls triggering of laser pulses, acquisition of Raman spectra, acquisition of traces from an oscilloscope, and motorized control of optical polarizer/analyzer systems.

 # Use
 The application can be started by opening a Python code editor running the ```app.py``` file.
-Alternatively, one may run the software using the ```RUN_LASER_TRIGGERING.bat``` Windows BAT file.
+Alternatively, the software can be started using the ```RUN_LASER_TRIGGERING.bat``` Windows BAT file.

 ## Connecting to instruments